princeton-sns/scuba/apps/README.md

 ## Auctioning

 - [x] compiles
-- [ ] runs
+- [x] runs

 - Implements both open and closed auctions
 - Each auction is organized and decided by an auctioneer client
 - In open auctions, clients must be added to the open auction list (via `add_to_open_auction_list`)
-- Uses single-key TANK to achieve sequential consistency
+- Uses single-key TANK to achieve **sequential consistency** and unique correctness properties that can catch cheating

 ## Calendar